A few scanning tips

 from Photo, Film or Document, to be printed:

-Two ways to specify Input: (area scanned)
+Two ways to specify scan Input: (the area to be scanned)

-Width x Height x inch mm
+Width x Height x inches mm

 For this Scan Size, and the Print Size above, then: